Literature / The Silkworm

 - Shout-Out: "Cormoran" turns out to be the name of the Cornish giant who is the villain of the classic tale Jack the Giant Killer.
 Appropriate, given how tall Strike is.
 It also becomes more appropriate in this novel, when he takes down one of the "giants" of the British literature industry, Elizabeth Tassel.

 - Small Name, Big Ego: Owen Quine definitely fits the bill.
-While his first novel Hobart's Sin was critically praised.
-His later novels were panned and he never enjoyed much commercial success or fame.
+While his first novel Hobart's Sin was critically praised, his later novels were panned and he never enjoyed much commercial success or fame.
 This doesn't stop him from believing himself to be a misunderstood genius.

-- Take That: When Strike meets with Culpepper, he cracks some snark about phone hacking and even threatens to inform the police that Culpepper had expected him to do it.
+- Take That!: When Strike meets with Culpepper, he cracks some snark about phone hacking and even threatens to inform the police that Culpepper had expected him to do it.
 Culpepper is a journalist for News of the World, which of course was shut down for just that.
 (The book takes place in 2010, just under a year before the scandal became public.)

 - Textual Celebrity Resemblance: Owen Quine's wife Leonora is compared to a long-haired Rose West by the British press when she is first arrested for Quine's murder.

-- Twenty Minutes into the Past: Follows eight months on from The Cuckoo's Calling and is therefore set in November-December 2010, with some contemporary political stories being mentioned such as Justice Secretary Kenneth Clarke announcing cuts to the legal aid budget.
+- 20 Minutes into the Past: Follows eight months on from The Cuckoo's Calling and is therefore set in November-December 2010, with some contemporary political stories being mentioned such as Justice Secretary Kenneth Clarke announcing cuts to the legal aid budget.